fluxnet/shuttle/README.md

 ```
 - Requires a CSV snapshot file from the `listall` command (`-f/--snapshot-file`)
 - Specify site IDs with `-s/--sites` to download specific sites only
-- Omit `-s/--sites` to download all sites in the snapshot (will prompt for confirmation unless `--quiet` is used)
+- Omit `-s/--sites` to download all sites in the snapshot (will prompt for confirmation unless `-q/--quiet` is used)
+- The `-q/--quiet` flag skips prompts to enter optional user information and confirmation prompt when downloading all sites from a snapshot file.
 - Downloads are saved to the output directory (default: current directory, use `-o` to specify)

 ### CLI Options
 - `-v/--verbose`: Enable detailed logging output
 - `-l/--logfile`: Specify log file path (default: `fluxnet-shuttle-run.log`)
 - `--no-logfile`: Disable file logging, output only to console
-- `--quiet/-q`: Skip prompts to enter optional user information and confirmation prompt when downloading all sites from a snapshot file.
 - `--version`: Show version information
 - `--help/-h`: Get help and see all options